 - produce urine, which removes urea, or liquid waste, from the blood

-- keep a balance of sodium, potassium, and other chemicals in the blood
+- keep a balance of sodium, potassium, and other electrolytes in the blood

 - supply the hormone erythropoietin, helping red blood cell growth

-- produce the hormone renin to control blood pressure
+- produce the hormone renin to help regulate blood pressure

-- widely separated eyes with skin folds over the upper eyelids
+- widely separated eyes with skin folds over the eyelids

 - ears that are set low